J01100/integral-calculator/README.md

 A desktop application that returns the anti-derivative [and/or derivative] in LaTex—then plots the graph—of definite or indefinite inputs.
 Written in Python using Tkinter, Matplotlib, and Sympy.

 ## How to install and run
-1. Install python 3.6+ from the official website.
+1. Install Python 3.6+ from the official website.
 2. Download/clone the repository then unzip the files.
 3. Find the folder containing main.py.
 4. Run from the terminal `python/python3 main.py` or use your IDE.